xpediteur/appwrite-migrate-DB/README.md

 This small node.js program shows a basic procedure for data migration from your own API (or data in JSON format) to the appwrite DB.

 The API in this example returns the following result.
-This are keys, stored in an mysql-DB. (you can use use URL for test purposes.
-No API key needs to be used).
+These are keys, stored in an mysql-DB. (you can use the URL for test purposes.
+No API key needs to be used.
+This is the officail NACE-Code list - industry classification system -).

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/5628117/197234191-92019b53-55b8-4ca6-9ef6-2b14ab645121.png">